 The FLARE program aims to provide graduate students, post-doctoral fellows, clinical fellows, and junior faculty from underrepresented minority communities with necessary knowledge and skills to help them make the transition to independence and to have successful, rewarding careers in endocrine research.

-The Endocrine Society’s annual meeting will be held at the Ernest N. Morial Convention Center in New Orleans, LA, from March 23-26, 2019.
-It promises to be an experience you can’t miss with an extensive program featuring cutting-edge science, poster sessions, Meet-the-Professor sessions, the newest products and technologies at ENDOExpo, and more.
-Diversity Activities at ENDO 2019 are coming soon
+The Endocrine Society’s annual meeting was be held at the Ernest N. Morial Convention Center in New Orleans, LA, from March 23-26, 2019.
+It was a can’t miss program featuring cutting-edge science, poster sessions, Meet-the-Professor sessions, the newest products and technologies at ENDOExpo, and more.
+Feature articles on diversity activities at ENDO 2019 are coming soon.

 Links of Interest